AlinaWan/auto-chiseler/README.md

 > **License Notice for Binary Releases**
 >
-> The executable binaries provided in the [Releases](https://github.com/AlinaWan/pip-reroller/releases) bundle AutoHotkey.exe and Python interpreter components, which are licensed under the [GNU General Public License version 2 (GPLv2)](assets/AutoHotkey.exe.LICENSE) and [Python Software Foundation License version 2 (PSFL-2.0)](assets/python.LICENSE) respectively.
+> The pre-compiled executable binaries provided in the [Releases](https://github.com/AlinaWan/pip-reroller/releases) bundle AutoHotkey.exe and Python interpreter components, which are licensed under the [GNU General Public License version 2 (GPLv2)](assets/AutoHotkey.exe.LICENSE) and [Python Software Foundation License version 2 (PSFL-2.0)](assets/python.LICENSE) respectively.
 > Due to this, **the distributed binaries are required to be licensed under GPLv2**, in compliance with GPL's copyleft terms.
 > The source code itself remains under the [MIT License](LICENSE.txt) and may be reused or modified independently under its terms.